bshoshany/thread-pool/README.md

 * `log`: Print to a log file.
 It will have the same name as the executable, with a suffix `-yyyy-mm-dd_hh.mm.ss.log` based on the current date and time.
 * `tests`: Perform standard tests.
 * `deadlock`: Perform long deadlock tests.
-* `benchmarks`: Perform full Mandelbrot plot benchmarks.
+* `benchmarks`: Perform full Mandelbrot set benchmarks.
-* `plot`: Perform quick Mandelbrot plot benchmarks.
+* `plot`: Perform quick Mandelbrot set benchmarks.
-* `save`: Save the Mandelbrot plot to a file.
+* `save`: Save the Mandelbrot set image to a file.

 If no options are entered, the default is `benchmarks log stdout tests`.
-If the file `default_args.txt` exists in the same folder, the test program reads the default arguments from it (space separated in a single line).
+If the file `default_args.txt` exists in the same folder or the parent folder, the test program reads the default arguments from it (space separated in a single line).
 Command line arguments can still override these defaults.
 This is useful when debugging.

 The following macros can be defined during compilation (using the `-D` flag in Clang and GCC or `/D` in MSVC) to enable additional features:

 * `BS_THREAD_POOL_TEST_IMPORT_MODULE`: Import the thread pool library [as a C&plus;&plus;20 module](#importing-the-library-as-a-c20-module).
 Note that the module must be compiled beforehand, as explained in the relevant section.
 * `BS_THREAD_POOL_NATIVE_EXTENSIONS`: Test the [native extensions](#native-extensions).
 If importing the library as a C&plus;&plus;20 module, ensure that the library was compiled with the same macro.

-A Python script, `test_all.py`, is provided for convenience in the `scripts` folder.
-This script makes use of the bundled [`compile_cpp.py` script](#the-compile_cpppy-script), and requires Python 3.12 or later.
-The script will automatically detect if Clang, GCC, and/or MSVC are available, and compile and run the test program using each available compiler 3 times:
+The bundled [`compile_cpp.py` script](#the-compile_cpppy-script), if run with `python scripts/compile_cpp.py tests/BS_thread_pool_test.cpp --run --try-all --type=release --verbose`, will automatically detect if Clang, GCC, and/or MSVC are available, and compile and run the test program using each available compiler 3 times:

 1. With C&plus;&plus;17 support.
 2. With C&plus;&plus;20 support, using `import BS.thread_pool`.
-3. With C&plus;&plus;23 support, using `import BS.thread_pool`, and using `import std` on supported compilers.
+3. With C&plus;&plus;23 support, using `import BS.thread_pool`, and using `import std`.

 If any of the tests fail, please [submit a bug report](https://github.com/bshoshany/thread-pool/issues) including the exact specifications of your system (OS, CPU, compiler, etc.) and the generated log file.
-However, please note that only the latest versions of each compiler are supported.
+However, please note that **only the latest versions of each compiler are supported**.

+By default, the test program prints colored output using ANSI escape codes for better readability.
+This can be disabled by setting the `NO_COLOR` environment variable.

 ### Performance tests